MSc ManagementFind a programme

 The programme may assist your general career development or can help develop skills in particular subject areas, so can provide access to a wide range of careers.
-Previous graduates of the MSc in Management have gone on to work at a variety of companies all over the world, including Lloyds TSB, L'Oreal, Prominvest SA, Moscow, Deutsche Bank, LG Electronics, WHO-US, Abercrombie & Fitch, and Marks & Spencer.
+Previous graduates of the MSc in Management have gone on to work at a variety of companies and organisations all over the world, including Lloyds TSB, L'Oreal, Prominvest SA, Moscow, Deutsche Bank, United Nations, WWF, LG Electronics, WHO-US, Abercrombie & Fitch, and Marks & Spencer.

 Request more information

 Find out more about studying with us or request a prospectus.

 Enquiries Team Phone: +44 (0) 117 394 1649 Email: firstname.lastname@example.org